R Regex Cheat Sheet: 30 Patterns With stringr Examples, Copy and Paste

 | 27 | Alternation | `cat\ | dog` | Matches "cat" or "dog" |

 Lookarounds are zero-width assertions.
 They check what is next to a position without including it in the match.
 A lookahead checks what follows.
 A lookbehind checks what precedes.
+Both are powerful for extracting text next to a known marker without including the marker itself.

 | # | Pattern | Regex | Description |